ShailendraSChauhan/Covid19_Prediction/README.md

 - The best model achieved an accuracy of [0.9837] on the test set.

-## Acknowledgments
-- Acknowledge any resources, datasets, or libraries used in the project.

-Feel free to customize this template based on your specific project details and requirements.
+Feel free to customize this based on your specific project details and requirements.